marek-janicki/GoProblemApp/README.md

 any of the legacy code belongs.

 I've decided to resurrect and move this code to python because it's been a while since I've done anything beyond a script in python.
+The main purpose is for my own edification.
+If you want something that plays go, GnuGo exists.
+GoGrinder seemed fine for solving problems if that's your main goal.

 Where files live:
 Old android source files live in /legacy